nellore/rail-dbgap/README.md

 <div align="center"><img src="assets/choosetemplate.png" alt="Choose template" style="width: 600px; padding: 5px"/></div>
 4. On the next screen:
     * Next to **Stack name**, write "dbgap".
-    * Next to **Parameters**, let the user type the name of a secure bucket into which they will write all of Rail-RNA's output.
+    * Next to **Parameters**, let the user type the name of a secure bucket into which they will write all output.
 The bucket name should not have been taken by any other S3 user.
 <div align="center"><img src="assets/makeupbucket.png" alt="Pick bucket name" style="width: 600px; padding: 5px"/></div>
 5. Click **Next** and **Next** again, then click **Create** and wait for the stack creation to complete.
 The status message "CREATE_COMPLETE" will soon appear next to "dbgap" on the list of stacks.
 <div align="center"><img src="assets/createcomplete.png" alt="CREATE_COMPLETE" style="width: 600px; padding: 5px"/></div>